A 33-year-old Wausau woman convicted of concealing the death of a child will spend three years on probation.

-Zoua Yang told investigators she did not know she was pregnant when she gave birth on October 10, 2013.
+Investigators say Zoua Yang said she did not know she was pregnant when she gave birth on October 10, 2013.
 A witness said Yang gave birth in a bathroom.
-The infant did not move or cry, according to court documents, and investigators were not able to determine whether the child was alive when it was born.
+The infant did not move or cry, according to court documents.

 On October 17, dispatch received a call reporting the incident.
 A search was conducted at the Marathon County Landfill in Hatley to find the infant, but was called off because a forensic pathologist determined the child's body would be too badly decomposed to conduct an autopsy and locating the infant would be nearly impossible.